-The remainder of this paper is structured as follows: Section~\ref{sectionRM} outlines the research questions and methodology.
-Section~\ref{sectionResults} presents and elaborates on the study results.
-Section~\ref{sectionDiscussion} discusses the findings, their implications, and threats to validity.
-Finally, Section~\ref{sectionConclusion} concludes the study and outlines future research directions.
+The remainder of this paper is structured as follows.
+Section~\ref{sectionBG} reviews the background and related work.
+Section~\ref{sectionRM} presents the study design and methodology.
+Section~\ref{sectionResults} reports the results.
+Section~\ref{sectionDiscussion} discusses the findings, implications, and threats to validity.
+Section~\ref{sectionConclusion} concludes the study.